Keyboard Shortcuts

 - The terminal status bar shows:

-X message(s) queued - Press [Escape] to stop and process queue
+X message(s) queued - Press [Escape] to stop and process queue - Press

-to interrupt the current response and process the next queued message - Each press of
+Escapeto interrupt the current response and process the next queued message - Each press of

-stops the current message and moves to the next one in the queue
+Escapestops the current message and moves to the next one in the queue

 Slash Commands

-in the input to see available commands, and use Tab for autocompletion.
+Slash commands provide quick access to common operations.
+Type/ in the input to see available commands, and use Tab for autocompletion.

 Mode Management

 Switch to Edit Mode where AI helps you build your agent.
-In this mode, you can modify your agent’s behavior, add tools, and refine how it works.
+In this mode, you can

 Switch to Run Mode where you use your agent.
-Test your agent with real tasks and see how it performs.
+Test your agent with real tasks

 Chat Management